khushaljethava/khushaljethava.github.io/_posts/2026-04-04-Python-Web-Scraping-Complete-Guide.md

 This guide covers the full scraping toolkit: static page parsing, dynamic page handling, authentication, pagination, data storage, and ethical practices.
 We finish with a complete project that scrapes job listings.

+When I built training datasets for computer vision models at Codiste, web scraping was often the first step in the pipeline.
+For our car damage detection system, we scraped tens of thousands of vehicle images from public insurance claim galleries and automotive forums to supplement our client's proprietary data.
+The scraping infrastructure ended up being just as important as the model architecture itself.

 ## Setting Up

 Install the core libraries: